 How does it work in practice?

 To truly reinforce their developing knowledge, students at MIT Sloan are afforded exceptional opportunities to actively exercise their leadership skills and apply classroom learning by tackling real-world challenges.
 Our long tradition of merging theory with practice is the competitive advantage upon which MIT was built, and it’s the very foundation upon which it continues to grow.
 We are the leader among top-tier business schools in Action Learning.
-In the 2010–11 academic year, 66 percent of the students in the MBA program elected to participate in Action Learning Lab courses as part of their customized curriculum.
+In the class of 2012, 75 percent of the students in the MBA program elected to participate in at least one Action Learning Lab courses as part of their customized curriculum.

 Mens et Manus